 ABT also donates

-appliances in good shape to Salvation Army and other
+appliances in good shape to Salvation Army and other nonprofits.

 In addition, ABT